-Figure 6.2-7: MU (Mixed-Use)
+Figure 6.2-10: MU-32 (Mixed Use)

-Notes: Diagrams used for measurement illustration purposes only.
+Notes: Diagrams used for measurement illustrative purposes only.
 Multi-Family Zone height limits represent existing standards as of August 2020 and are subject to change.

-6.2.3 FAÇADES & MODULATION
+6.2.5 FAÇADES & MODULATION

 - A. Façade length.
-Façades over 150 feet in length shall include a break at least 20 feet wide and 10 feet deep, open to the sky.
-See figure 6.2-8 for illustration of façade length standards. - Residential buildings with individual unit entrances may be up to 200 feet in length before a break is required. - Windowless façades on upper stories shall not exceed 30 feet in length unless required by building code (e.g. on an interior property line). - B. Façade modulation.
-Façades over 50 feet in length and 2 stories in height shall modulate a minimum of 25% of the area above the ground floor at least 2 feet in depth.
-See figure 6.2-9 for illustration of façade modulation standards. - Modulation may include any street-facing façade within 10 feet of the Setback except for any required Stepbacks. - Modulation is not required to be continuous or open to the sky, and may be recessed or projected, but not beyond the minimum sidewalk line. - Windows shall be recessed by at least 2 inches from the facade - C. Materials.
-Projects shall provide a secondary façade material of at least 5% of the façade area, excluding those materials used in windows, doors, and railings.
+Façades over 150 feet in length shall include a break at least 20 feet wide and 10 feet deep, open to the sky. - Residential buildings with individual unit entrances may be up to 200 feet in length before a break is required. - 2.
+Windowless façades on upper stories shall not exceed 30 feet in length unless required by building code (e.g. on an interior property line). - B. Façade modulation.
+Façades over 50 feet in length and 2 stories in height shall modulate a minimum of 25% of the area above the ground floor at least 2 feet in depth. - Modulation may include any street-facing façade within 10 feet of the Setback except for any required Stepbacks. - Modulation is not required to be continuous or open to the sky, and may be recessed or projected, but not beyond the minimum sidewalk line. - 3.
+Windows shall be recessed by at least 2 inches from the facade. - C. Materials.
+Projects shall provide a secondary façade material of at least 5% of the façade area, excluding those used in windows, doors, and railings.